PubInv/PubInv/ideas/Project #2: Lovecraft, The Programming Language.md

 # Lovecraft: The Programming Language

+## Goals

+I really want to have a programming system (it really could work with any language) that allows infinite debugging back to the beginning of the computation.

+I believe this is completely possible by "meldling" the concepts of a source control versioning system, a programming system, and database.

+That is, we can build a system where every change of state (modification of a variable) is a revision, and all state is stored in the database.
+There will no longer be a clear distinction between the persistent store and the dynamic state.

+We should be able to rewind and restart the computation at ANY point.

+The source code itself must be considered a part of the data.
+In this way, we can rationally make a change to the program (that is, fix a bug, for example) and STILL be able to debug back in time past this change (and run forward from that point as well.)

 ## Principles:

 There is no distinction between compilation and execution.
 All is compexion in the presence of more and more information.
-Compexion is controllable.
+* Compexion is controllable.
-There is no distinction between a program execution and a database.
+* There is no distinction between a program execution and a database.
-All state changes are the creation of new versions.
+* All state changes are the creation of new versions.
-All program edits are the creation of new versions.
+* All program edits are the creation of new versions.
-Synchronizing clocks is an intentional act.
+* Synchronizing clocks is an intentional act.
 There is a clear distinction between function execution and state change.
 A clock synchronizes a collection of variables.